benduong2001/benduong2001.github.io/food_recommendation.md

 ![](images/images_food_recommendation/restaurant_embedding_pizza.png)

 * Other times, it is a subtle word that might not even have appeared in the reviews at all.
-For this restaurant with only 1 review, it was deemed mediterranean, even though the word mediterranean is nowhere to be seen.
-Only 1 word might have tipped it to that label - "Gyro" (a Greek dish)
+For this restaurant with only 1 review, it was deemed "mediterranean", even though the word "mediterranean" is nowhere to be found.
+Only 1 word may have been all that was needed to tip it to that label - "Gyro" (a Greek dish)

 ![](images/images_food_recommendation/restaurant_embedding_gyro.png)